j19sch/building-an-api-testing-framework/README.md

 ## Setup & installation

+If you run into any issues with the steps below, please let me know at j19sch@gmail.com.

 ### Python and VirtualEnv
 - Install Python
     - Python 2.7 is fine.
 If you need to install Python, take Python 3 (it's the future).